Tue, 04 May 2021 21:01:00 BST

 Mon, 04 Jun 2018 13:05:00 BST

-The 4th workshop will continue the lively forum on the most recent advances in the field of soft tissue mechanics, with a clear vision of the landscape of multiscale soft tissue modelling and both fundamental and translational research. read more........
+The 4th workshop took place from Wednesday 5th to Friday the 7th June.
+The workshop focused on the most recent advances in the field of soft tissue mechanics, with a clear vision of the landscape of multiscale soft tissue modelling and both fundamental and translational research.
+Due to COVID-19 the 5th workshop will be postponed for 1 year and be held in June 2021 read more........

 Thu, 31 Jan 2019 12:09:00 GMT